python-amazon-mws/python-amazon-mws/README.md

 # Pyton Amazon MWS

-Pyton Amazon MWS is a python interface for the Amazon MWS API.
+Python Amazon MWS is a python interface for the Amazon MWS API.
-I created wrote to help me upload my products to amazon.
+I wrote it to help me upload my products to amazon.
 However, seeing its potential i decided to expand it in order for it to cover most ( if not all ) operations in the Amazon MWS.

+This is still an ongoing project.
+If you would like to contribute, see below :).

 Its based on the [amazon-mws-python](http://code.google.com/p/amazon-mws-python).